moorepants/dissertation/_sources/davisbicycle.txt

 from applying a fore/aft moment to the handlebar extension, but the rider could still apply steer torques.
 My design exploited this odd feature by using a universal joint which could only transmit a torque about it's primary axis.
-The telescoping degree of freedom was added after Gilbert helped me realize it was needed.
+The telescoping degree of freedom was added after Gilbert clued me in to its necessity, :ref:`Figure 24 <figSteerTorqueDesign>`.

+.. _figSteerTorqueDesign:

 .. figure:: figures/davisbicycle/steer-torque-design.*
-   :width: 5in
+   :width: 4.75in

-   figSteerTorqueDesign
+   :align: center
+   :target: _images/steer-torque-design.png

    The final steer torque design.
 The steer torque sensor is mounted atop the universal joint such that the only load component which can be transferred